 Integration with Azure services.

 Communicate with the internet

-All resources in a virtual network can communicate outbound to the internet, by default.
-You can communicate inbound to a resource by assigning a public IP address or a public load balancer.
-You can also use public IP, NAT gateway, or public load balancer to manage your outbound connections.
-To learn more about outbound connections in Azure, see Outbound connections, Public IP addresses, NAT Gateway and Load Balancer.
+All resources in a virtual network can communicate outbound with the internet, by default.
+You can also use a public IP address, NAT gateway, or public load balancer to manage your outbound connections.
+You can communicate inbound with a resource by assigning a public IP address or a public load balancer.

-When using only an internal Standard Load Balancer, outbound connectivity is not available until you define how you want outbound connections to work with an instance-level public IP or a public load balancer.
+When you're using only an internal standard load balancer, outbound connectivity is not available until you define how you want outbound connections to work with an instance-level public IP address or a public load balancer.

 Communicate between Azure resources

 Azure resources communicate securely with each other in one of the following ways:

 Virtual network: You can deploy VMs and other types of Azure resources in a virtual network.
 Examples of resources include App Service Environments, Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets.
 To view a complete list of Azure resources that you can deploy in a virtual network, see Deploy dedicated Azure services into virtual networks.